14all-agency/shopify-llms-txt-directory/https-fabricsstar-com.md

     Author: User
   - [Frequently asked questions about waterproof textiles](https://fabricsstar.com/blogs/news/frequently-asked-questions-about-waterproof-textiles): Frequently asked questions about waterproof textiles
     Updated: 2025-10-20T04:05:27Z
     Author: User
+  - [Comparing Linen and Cotton Which is Better for Your Project](https://fabricsstar.com/blogs/news/comparing-linen-and-cotton-which-is-better-for-your-project): Comparing Linen and Cotton Which is Better for Your Project
+    Updated: 2025-10-22T02:41:28Z
+    Author: User

 ## Store Pages